Check what you know

 Did you know?

-As a vehicle empties during the route and the centre of gravity moves, the load may need to be adjusted to improve load stability and stop load movement.
+As a vehicle’s load decreases while making deliveries, the centre of gravity changes.
+The load may need to be adjusted to improve load stability and prevent it from shifting.

 Best practice tips

 The load in the van must be secure.
-Movement of the load can affect the centre of gravity of the vehicle, causing it to be unstable to drive and with the potential to rollover.
+Movement of the load can affect the centre of gravity of the vehicle, causing it to be less stable to drive and inceasing the risk of a rollover.

-• Sound your horn when you approach tight rural road bends and anticipate oncoming traffic.
+- To alert other drivers of your presence, sound your horn when approaching tight rural road bends and anticipate oncoming traffic.

-• To maintain full control and stability of the vehicle and load, reduce speed in rain, fog, snow, or icy conditions, and if the road has a lot of mud, gravel, or debris along its surface.
+- To help maintain full control and stability of the vehicle and load, reduce speed in poor weather conditions, and if the road has a lot of mud, gravel, or debris along its surface.

 How a vehicle is loaded can significantly affect its handling on the road and the likelihood of the load moving or becoming unstable during the journey.